-Tend Gather & Grow Resources
+Tend Gather & Grow Curriculum

 Cleavers is a seasoned traveler.
 Few plants have so effectively moved across continents, thriving where they land.
 Velcro like hairs on leaves and seeds make it perfectly adapted to hitching rides on fur and clothes.
 As medicine, cleavers assist our bodies internal movement by cooling inflammation and clearing obstacles, but inhibit the smooth flow of lymph, blood, and urine.